Photo by Byungsuk Yoon

 David Moy

-My work stems from my discomfort with the current age of burnout, image overload, and the resultant disorientation and fatigue within the mental health landscape.
-Through text and printed media I question the compounding nature of images, stacking and layering them until their totality is nothing, or everything.
-By appropriating images, videos, and phrases that seek our attention, I revise their methods of control.
-I utilize current digital printing processes to actualize the work; by use of the same technology, I am reverting their powers of reproduction to suit my needs of negation.
-Through the processes of obfuscation and erasure, I leave behind a document that requires meditation and a prolonged viewing.
-This brings back what the internet has taken away, “the present moment.”.
-In the age of media dominance, the attention industry, alternative facts, and individualization, I question what we become submissive to through the echo chambers created by companies trapping their user’s attention for monetary gains.
-Furthermore, how those consequences have intruded into our offline minds.
-I continue to negotiate what to believe in now, when facts become obscured from simultaneous truths and how to move forward with the weight of previous after images in contrast to the anxieties of future forecasts.
+I utilize current digital printing processes to actualize the work; by the use of the same technology, I am reverting their powers of reproduction to suit my needs of negation as well as forcing the same image systems to participate in their own critique.
+Through the processes of amalgamation, obfuscation, and erasure, I leave behind a document that requires meditation and a prolonged viewing.
+In some cases, a document that discusses the relationship to images and texts to us, the viewer.
+In the effort to question our own presumptions.
+Within the present moment of media dominance, the attention industry, alternative facts, and individualization, I question how we have become submissive through the culture created by companies trapping their user’s value for monetary or political gains.
+Through that, what kind of separations from other people have occurred through the ever connected world?
+What kind of projections do we see in other people and ourselves?
+How have those consequences intruded into our offline minds?
+I must stack, blur, erase, age and bleed the image to question its original power and create a tangible sensation.
+I continue to negotiate what to believe at any moment, when facts become obscured from multiple sources and how to move forward with the weight of previous afterimages in contrast to the anxieties of future forecasts.
+In hopes to find the human in the mirrored funhouse.

 david.moy.print(at)gmail.com